 Lake Technical College accepts high school diplomas from recognized institutions within the United States educational system that hold accreditation from a regional, national, or specialized accreditation body that is in turn recognized by the U.S. Secretary of Education.
 Official transcripts may be required.
-LTC also accepts a State of Florida High School Diploma or a General Education Development (GED) credential diploma.
-The diploma must be recognized by GED Testing in Washington D.C.
+LTC also accepts a State of Florida High School Diploma or a General Education Development (GED®) credential diploma.
+The diploma must be recognized by GED® Testing in Washington D.C.
 Students who complete secondary education in a home school setting are required to submit the Home School Affidavit form which can be obtained in the Admissions Office.
 Supporting documentation may be required as to diploma type and the institution's accreditation.
 The student is responsible for providing this information to the Admissions a counselor/career advisor prior to enrollment.

 In most programs, qualified new students are accepted several times a year on a space-available basis.
 These start dates are set forth in the school calendar located in the front of this catalog.
-Eligible high school students may enroll at the beginning of the first, second, and third nine week periods and must be referred by their home high school.
+Career Dual Enrollment (CDE) is available to eligible high school students.
+The registration process is noted in the CDE application which is available on the website.

 Testing may be required prior to acceptance into programs.
-These tests include, but are not limited to, the Test of Adult Basic Education (TABE), the Test of Essential Academic Skills (TEAS), the National Firefighting Selection Inventory, (NFSI), and the Criminal Justice Basic Abilities Test (CJBAT).
+These tests include, but are not limited to, the Test of Adult Basic Education (TABE), the Test of Essential Academic Skills (TEAS), the National Firefighting Selection Inventory, (NFSI), the Florida Ready to Work (FLRTW), and the Criminal Justice Basic Abilities Test (CJBAT).
 Fees for these evaluations are non-refundable, and are good for thirty days from the date of payment.